 Whether a minor or major violation is a first, second, third, fourth, or subsequent minor or major violation will be determined by a five-year period immediately preceding the violation and how many violations the person has incurred during that five-year period.
 After five years have lapsed, a minor or major violation shall no longer be included in the determination of the level of a subsequent minor or major violation being considered by the Board.
-For violations of a compliance order, any violation during the term of the compliance order shall be included in the determination of the level of the violation, but violations that occurred during a previous compliance order shall not be included in the determination of the level of a violation during the current compliance order.
+For violations of a compliance order, any violation during the term of the compliance order shall be included in the determination of the level of the violation, but violations that occurred during a previous compliance order shall not be included in the determination of the level of a violation during the termination of the level of a violation during the determination of the level of a violation during the determination of the level of a violation during the determination of the level of a violation during the determination of the level of a violation during the determination of the level of a violation during the determination of the level of a violation during the determination of the level of a violation during the current compliance order.

-- In addition to the applicable penalty provided for in the Penalty Schedule for Major Violations, persons who drill a well in violation of applicable well spacing or minimum tract size requirements may be required to plug the well. - In addition to the applicable penalty provided for in the Penalty Schedule for Major Violations, persons who do not submit all water use fees and groundwater transport fees due and owing within thirty (30) days of the date the fees are due pursuant to Rule 7.3 shall be subject to a penalty not to exceed three (3) times the total amount of outstanding water use fees, groundwater transport fees, or both, that are due and owing. - In addition to the applicable penalty provided for in the Penalty Schedule, the Board may refer any person it suspects of falsifying documents or records submitted to the District to the district attorney or other local prosecuting authority for criminal prosecution. - For violations related to producing more groundwater than authorized by the District, the Board will assess penalties and take other action as indicated in the Fee and Penalty Schedule for Excessive Groundwater Pumping.
+- \ In addition to the applicable penalty provided for in the Penalty Schedule for Major Violations, persons who drill a well in violation of applicable well spacing or minimum tract size requirements may be required to plug the well. - \\ In addition to the applicable penalty provided for in the Penalty Schedule for Major Violations, persons who do not submit all water use fees and groundwater transport fees due and owing within thirty (30) days of the date the fees are due pursuant to Rule 7.3 shall be subject to a penalty not to exceed three (3) times the total amount of outstanding water use fees, groundwater transport fees, or both, that are due and owing. - \\\ In addition to the applicable penalty provided for in the Penalty Schedule, the Board may refer any person it suspects of falsifying documents or records submitted to the District to the district attorney or other local prosecuting authority for criminal prosecution. - \\\\ For violations related to producing more groundwater than authorized by the District, the Board will assess penalties and take other action as indicated in the Fee and Penalty Schedule for Excessive Groundwater Pumping.